Skip to content

 Migrating birds

-The East Atlantic Flyway is vital for migrating birds.
-In autumn, Sandilands hosts wildfowl and other winter visitors, while “passage migrants” fly along the coast, stopping to rest and refuel before continuing their journey south to warmer regions in Europe, Asia, and Africa.
+The East Atlantic Flyway is a crucial route for migrating birds, and Sandilands plays an important role in their journey.
+Each autumn, the coastline comes alive with wildfowl and winter visitors, while "passage migrants" stop to rest and refuel before continuing their journey south to warmer regions across Europe, Asia, and Africa.

-Many of these birds are waders and will make use of Sandilands once the wetlands are ready.
-For now, keep an eye out along the foreshore for species like snow bunting, spotted redshank, and ruff.
-You might even spot a ring ouzel among the autumnal bushes or a redstart hopping along the sea wall.
+Many of these birds are waders, and once the wetlands are ready, Sandilands will become an even more important stop.
+For now, keep an eye on the foreshore for species like snow buntings, spotted redshanks, and ruffs.
+You might even spot a ring ouzel flitting among the autumnal bushes or a redstart hopping along the sea wall.

 Visit the beach